tirimatangi/LazyMath/README.md

-# Complex linear solver and function minimizer in C++
+# Complex linear solver and function minimizer with and without constraints in C++

 **LazyMath** is a header-only math library written in C++17.
 The features are